pcuzner/cmon/README.md

 <sup>1</sup> You can probably shrink the RH/CentOS/Ubuntu images with more work - this is just 'out-of-the-box' sizings.

 ## Troubleshooting
 1. *"cmon fails to start.
-I get 'Unable to build the metrics from mgr/prometheus...'"* cmon relies on the mgr/prometheus module - is it enabled? ```ceph mgr module ls``` to check, and ```ceph mgr module enable prometheus``` to enable.
+I get 'Unable to build the metrics from mgr/prometheus...'"*
+   cmon relies on the mgr/prometheus module - is it enabled? ```ceph mgr module ls``` to check, and ```ceph mgr module enable prometheus``` to enable.
-1. *"My graphs show a saw-tooth pattern with workload appearing to stop every few seconds...what's that about?"*
+2. *"My graphs show a saw-tooth pattern with workload appearing to stop every few seconds...what's that about?"*
   Check your refresh-interval is correct - this pattern of regular lapses in data is normally when you're refresh-interval is smaller than the interval used in mgr/prometheus and the prometheus scrape job.
-2. *"My IO load panel just says prometheus returned no data, what do I do?"*
+3. *"My IO load panel just says prometheus returned no data, what do I do?"*
    This indicates that the mgr/prometheus endpoint is not being scraped, so there is no ceph_* related metrics for the query to return.
 Check that port 9283 on the mgr is listening, and that the prometheus configuration has a job to scrape from ceph configured correctly (IP/hostname and port are correct?)
+4. *"I've configued a local ceph directory, but the cli command integration is not working"*
+   To see what cmon has detected during startup, you need to look at the cmon.log file.
+You can either exec into the running container, or add another volume binding definition to your cmon command to expose cmon.log on your local machine to the container.

 ## Known Issues
 1. The widgets in the UI require a minimum width.
 If you resize your console window to be too small, the app will shutdown since it's no longer able to display content.